The Grandfather (1998 film)

 The Grandfather (El abuelo) is a 1998 Spanish drama film written, produced and directed by José Luis Garci.
 It stars Fernando Fernán-Gómez, Cayetana Guillén Cuervo and Rafael Alonso.
 The film, an adaptation of the novel of the same title by Benito Pérez Galdós, tells the story of an aristocrat's search to discover which of his two putative granddaughters resulted from an extramarital affair by his daughter-in-law.

+The film was an Academy Award nominee for Best Foreign Language Film at the 71st Academy Awards.

 Plot

 Don Rodrigo, Count of Albrit, an old Spanish aristocrat, returns to turn-of-the-20th-century Spain after losing his fortune in America.
-The death of his only son has made him come back to his family estate, now in possession of his daughter-in-law Lucrecia.
+The death of his only son has compelled him to come back to his family estate, now in possession of his daughter-in-law Lucrecia.
 Upon his return, Don Rodrigo is pleased to meet his granddaughters, Dolly and Nelly, both of whom are adorable and attentive towards him.
-However, there is something nagging Don Rodrigo.
+However, something nags at Don Rodrigo.

-His son died heartbroken after he discovered his wife was having an affair with a Parisian painter and he left a letter stating that one of the girls is an illegitimate child, not of his blood, and therefore not entitled to be his true heir or true successor to his name and country estate.
+His son died heartbroken after discovering his wife was having an affair with a Parisian painter, leaving a letter stating that one of the girls is an illegitimate child, not of his blood, and therefore not entitled to be his true heir or successor to his name and country estate.
 To the Count of Albrit, it is a matter of honor to know which of the girls is his real granddaughter.
 To uncover the truth, he confronts his son's widow, Lucrecia.

 Lucrecia, now 32, is an English-born beauty with a scandalous reputation, who married the Count’s son when she was 18 and was unfaithful to her husband during their marriage, having an affair with a Parisian painter.
 Confronting her, the Count of Albrit, who opposed the match, tells her she killed his son, who died of sadness, loneliness, and shame brought on by her infidelity.
 Lucrecia replies that life is complicated, as are the emotions between men and women.
-In any case, she vehemently refuses to discuss the matter of her daughter’s paternity.
+In any case, she vehemently refuses to discuss her daughter’s paternity.